So you want to know about farmers markets in Tokyo? Come hither, cheapskate hipster, you’re in the right place.

 A farmers market with 100 or so stalls, selling everything from tomatoes to honey and edible gardens in little bags.
 Check Market of the Sun out between 10am and 5pm (April-September) and 10am to 4pm (October-March) on the second Saturday and Sunday of the month at Tsukishima Second Children’s Park, which is a short walk from Exit A4a or b of Kachidoki Station.

 Ebisu Marche | Sundays

 An awesome little farmers market that happens every Sunday.
 Get there between 10am and 5pm for your fix of seasonal veg, tea and other treats.
 Yebisu Marche is held at Ebisu Garden Place.

-Fun fact: the market is part of Marche Japon, a government project to bridge the gap between food producers and consumers.
+Fun fact: this market is part of Marche Japon, a government project to bridge the gap between food producers and consumers.

 Think another farmers market should be on our list?
-Let us know in the comments!
+Get in contact to let us know!